 You are Malcolm Singh, the accountant.
-You know that the company is very much in debt and that the president is getting a very large financial bonus this year.
+You know that the company is very much in debt and that the President is getting a very large financial bonus this year.

-Expressions to use: You may not believe this but ...
+You may not believe this but...

 You are George Griffith, the Human Resources manager.